 - A. A personal illness, injury or medical disability that prevents the employee from performing their job, or personal medical or dental appointments, and for reasons allowed under the Minimum Wage Requirements and Labor Standards, RCW 49.46.210. - B. Care of family members as allowed under RCW 49.46.210 and required by the Family Care Act, WAC 296-130.
-Family member is defined in 13.2(K) below. - C. Exposure of the employee to a contagious disease when attendance at work would jeopardize the health of others. - D. In accordance with RCW 49.46.210, when an employee's place of business has been closed by order of a public official for any health-related reason, or when an employee's child's school or place of care has been closed for such a reason.
-Health-related reason, as defined in WAC 296-128-600 (8), means a serious public health-concern that could result in bodily injury or exposure to an infectious agent, biological toxin, or hazardous material.
+Family member is defined in 13.2(K) below. - C. Exposure of the employee to a contagious disease when attendance at work would jeopardize the health of others. - D. In accordance with RCW 49.46.210, when an employee's place of business has been closed by order of a public official for any health-related reason, or when an employee's child's school or place of care has been closed for such a reason, or after the declaration of an emergency by a local or state government or agency, or by the federal government.
+Health-related reason, as defined in WAC 296-128-600 (108), means a serious public health-concern that could result in bodily injury or exposure to an infectious agent, biological toxin, or hazardous material.
 Health-related reason does not include closure for inclement weather. - E. Qualified Absence under the Family Medical Leave Act. - F. Death of a relative, as defined in 13.2(K) below. - G. Leave for Military Family Leave as required by RCW 49.77 and in accordance with Article 18.11, Government Service Leave. - H. Leave for Domestic Violence Leave as required by RCW 49.76. - I. Preventative health care appointments of household members as defined in 13.2(K) below, up to one (1) day for each occurrence, when the employee attends the appointment, if arranged in advance with the Employer.

 - J. When an employee is absent from work to be with a household member as defined in 13.2(K) below, who experiences an illness or injury, up to five (5) days for each occurrence or as extended by the Employer. - K. Family, Relative and Household Member Defined: - 1.
 A family member is defined as a: - a.
-Child, including biological, adopted, or foster child, stepchild, or for whom the employee stands in loco parentis, is a legal guardian or is de facto parent, regardless of age or dependency status; - b.
-Biological, adoptive, de facto, or foster parent, stepparent, or legal guardian of an employee or the employee's spouse or registered domestic partner, or a person who stood in loco parentis when the employee was a minor child. - c.
+Child, including biological, adopted, or foster child, stepchild, or for whom the employee stands in loco parentis, is a legal guardian or is de facto parent, regardless of age or dependency status, or the spouse of a child; - b.
+Parent, including Bbiological, adoptive, de facto, or foster parent, stepparent, or legal guardian of an employee or the employee's spouse or registered domestic partner, or a person who stood in loco parentis when the employee was a minor child. - c.
 Spouse; - d.
 Registered domestic partner as defined by RCW 26.60; - e.
-Grandparent; - f.
-Grandchild; or - g.
+Grandparent, the parent of the employee's parent; - f.
+Grandchild, the child of the employee's child; or - g.
 Sibling - 2.
-A relative is defined to include an aunt, uncle, niece, nephew, sibling-in-law, first cousin, and corresponding relatives of the employee's spouse or domestic partner. - 3.
+A relative is defined to include an aunt, uncle, niece, nephew, sibling-inlaw, first cousin, and corresponding relatives of the employee's spouse or domestic partner. - 3.
 A household member is defined as persons who reside in the same home who have reciprocal duties to and to provide financial support for one another.
 This term does not include persons sharing the same house when the living style is primarily that of a dormitory or commune.